Pregnancy Leave of Absence

 a result of the leave, you may be entitled to fair compensation.
 Contact

-our firm today for a free consultation, and our Indianapolis employment
+our firm today for an evaluation, and our Indianapolis employment lawyers

-Call our firm today to request a free case evaluation.
+Call our firm today to request acase evaluation.

 Pregnancy Discrimination Act (PDA)